swetha-charles/water-my-plants/README.md

 ## A Basic React journal app

-A basic react app in typescript which allows you to add plants
+A basic react app in typescript which allows you to add plants and get notifications on when to water them

-- set up npm
-- add typescript
-- add react
-- add a build tool
-- serve!
-- write components
+Currently in progress!!

+### Tech

+Done using React, Typescript and Vite